 Identify whether a system or user task is causing high CPU utilization

-The Cloud console provides several monitoring tools for Cloud Spanner, allowing you to see the status of the most essential metrics for your instance.
+The Google Cloud console provides several monitoring tools for Spanner, allowing you to see the status of the most essential metrics for your instance.
 One of these is a chart called CPU utilization - Total.
 This chart shows you the total CPU utilization, as a percentage of the instance's CPU resources, broken down by task priority and operation type.
 There are two types of tasks: user tasks, such as reads and writes, and system tasks, which covers automated background tasks like compaction and index backfilling.

 Figure 1 shows an example of the CPU utilization - Total chart.

 Now, imagine you receive an alert from Cloud Monitoring that CPU usage has increased significantly.
-You open the Monitoring dashboard for your instance in Cloud console and examine the CPU Utilization - Total chart in the Cloud console.
+You open the Monitoring dashboard for your instance in Google Cloud console and examine the CPU Utilization - Total chart in the Cloud console.
 As shown in Figure 1, you can see the increased CPU utilization from high-priority user tasks.
 The next step is to find out what high-priority user operation is causing this CPU usage increase.

 Identify what user operation is causing the CPU utilization spike